sitamgithub-MSIT/Socket-Programming-In-Python/README.md

 # Socket Programming in Python

-Usin socket programming, two nodes on a network can connect and communicate with one another.
+Using socket programming, two nodes on a network can connect and communicate with one another.
 The other socket (node) reaches out to the first socket to establish a connection while the first socket listens on a certain port at an IP.
 While the client reaches out to the server, the server creates the listener socket.

 Importing the socket library and creating a basic socket are the first steps in socket programming.